cgevans/qslib/docs/setup.rst

 Nevertheless, **I strongly recommend that the machines not be accessible on public networks:**

-* **Anyone with network access to the machne can easily obtain :term:`Full` access to the SCPI interface and root shell access to the system, even if passwords and access levels on the system have been changed from their defaults.**  This **cannot be mitigated** through configuration changes on the machine. [#security]_
+* **Anyone with network access to the machne can easily obtain :term:`Full` access to the SCPI interface and root shell access to the system, even if passwords and access levels on the system have been changed from their defaults.**  This **cannot be mitigated** through configuration changes on the machine, like passwords or access levels.

-* To reiterate: any non-modified machine can be fully accessed by anyone with access to port 7000 or 2323, **including root access and a root shell on the machine**, regardless of passwords or access levels.
 This extends beyond the machine itself: an attacker with access to the machine could use it as a general Linux system for other purposes, including spying on or attacking your network.
-Access levels and passwords should be considered as protecting only against unintended interference and user mistakes.
+Access levels and passwords should be considered as protecting only against unintended interference and user mistakes. [#security]_

 * While passwords are hashed and are not sent cleartext during authentication, all communication with the device is unencrypted and unsigned.
 Additionally, while I have not investigated it, the android interface on the machine attempts to make non-SSL HTTP connections to hostnames that could be vulnerable to DNS spoofing attacks.